· 9 min read

 What to Consider:

-Does the tool offer a subscription model, a pay-as-you-go option, or a tiered pricing plan?
+Does the tool offer a subscription model, a pay-as-you-go option, or a tiered pricing plan? - Cloud Cost Efficiency:

 Evaluate how well the tool manages cloud resources.
 Does it optimize compute and storage to reduce costs as your data grows?
-Poor efficiency can lead to increasing cloud bills.
+Poor efficiency can lead to increasing cloud bills. - Free Trial Offering:

 Many vendors offer free trials, but few provide a truly unrestricted trial with meaningful features.
 Look for a solution that allows you to explore its full capabilities with no commitment.
 Konstellation is a good example of a free trial offering.
 This gives you the opportunity to verify if the tool solves your unique data challenges and if it’s scalable enough to meet your long-term needs without upfront risk.